Josh236061/clothingurusss/README.md

 As a customer:

-I WANT information on clothing products posted so that I can make an informed decision as to what clothing products I would like to select based on the clothing type, size, price, etc.
+I  WANT the ability to design clothing with color and size  customizations so that I can create and post clothing  product lists  based on the clothing type, dimensions, and price

+## Acceptance Criteria

 WHEN I open the app.